scrawlon/scrawlon.github.io/_posts/2015-07-26-control-your-webcam-with-html-and-javascript.md

 3.  **Internet Explorer**: API is unsupported on all versions at the time of this writing, as Microsoft is focusing on an entirely separate API.
 This should surprise no one.

 OK.
-That doesn't seems so bad, just use the correct browser prefix and avoid Internet Explorer.
+That doesn't seem so bad, just use the correct browser prefix and avoid Internet Explorer.
 Simple.
 Not quite.
 There are further differences in the APIs between Firefox and Chrome, and if you're building a web app, you'll want it to run in all the browsers.
 There are shims ([for example][2]) to handle these incompatibilities, but this shouldn't be necessary.

 For this basic tutorial, I'm only interested in handling the basics and making an app that works locally.
 Unfortunately, Google Chrome requires a running server to use the getUserMedia API.
 If you're using **Chrome**, continue to the *"Install a Local Server"* section.
 If you're using Firefox you can skip to *"Access the Webcam"*.
 If you're using Internet Explorer, you clearly haven't been reading very carefully, and I don't care what you do. ;)